IBM-Cloud/docs-services/services/XpertruleDecisionAuthor/index.md

 	The pop up will display a url, copy it to use later.
 Press done.
 Exit Decision Author

-## publishing a knowledge base into a Bluemix node js app
+## Publishing a knowledge base into a Bluemix node js app

 1. Now as an example we will show how to call the deployed ‘Transactional’ knowledgebase from a bluemix application.
 For the purposes of this demo we have created a sample app which contains the necessary code to call the knowledge base from a bluemix application.